My series, Mutualism, explores a relationship between science and art.

 Using scanning electron and dissecting microscopes, I enlarge specimens.
-By digitally enhancing the subject’s space with expressionistic hues, a world of fascinating form is revealed.
-My work merges actuality and abstraction, allowing unique anatomical attributes to surface.
+Digitally enhancing these intricate structures with vibrant hues reveals a world of fascinating form.
+My photography merges actuality and abstraction, allowing unique anatomical attributes to surface.
 Scale and color are no longer the intrinsic property of the natural world but a reflection of artistic subjectivity.

-By blending science and art, I wish to share the alluring structures of form.
-My artwork expresses a mutualism between science and art and displays the inherent beauty of the laws of nature in a new way.
+By blending science and art, I wish to share the alluring structures of natural form.
+My artwork expresses a mutualism between science and art and displays the inherent beauty of nature in a new way.